 This project began in earnest in 1978, when I started making summer excursions to Ireland for research and media creation.
 When completed this website will bring together the results of my exploration of the nexus of Irish prehistoric monuments and their mythology and folklore.
 There will be some 130 ancient monuments included in the project.
 As new sites are added to the project they will be featured on the Voices from the Dawn Facebook and Twitter pages.
 Subscribers there will be notified of the updates.

 To put my hands on a stone touched by the hands of a Neolithic Irish architect thousands of years ago brought a sense of communion with human history.
 To simulate this sense of connection for visitors to Voices from the Dawn, the site contains media, such as audio, video, and virtual reality panoramas, designed to create a digital verisimilitude.
 In the next of nearly a dozen visits to Ireland I worked on a different portfolio, but also began the research that culminates now in Voices from the Dawn.
-Unless otherwise indicated, all the content on this site was created by Howard Goldbaum and may be repurposed only with a specific Creative Commons license.
+Unless otherwise indicated, all content on this site is copyright ©2010-2018 Howard Goldbaum, and may be repurposed only with permission.

 At the first meeting of the Kent Archaeological Society in l858, just a couple of decades after the invention of photography, a resolution was passed urging members to contribute photographs of ancient monuments: